Elite Trader Funding vs The Trading Pit

 Is Elite Trader Funding or The Trading Pit better for prop trading?

 It depends on your priorities.
-Elite Trader Funding has lower entry costs starting from $80.
+Elite Trader Funding offers a higher profit split (90% vs 80%).
+The Trading Pit has lower entry costs starting from $99.
 Use our comparison tool to decide based on what matters most to you.

 Which has a higher profit split, Elite Trader Funding or The Trading Pit?